Moses-main/web-dApp/README.md

-Sure!
-Here's a README file for setting up and running the provided dApp:

----

 # LearnWeb3 First dApp

 This is a simple decentralized application (dApp) built using Ethereum smart contracts and HTML/JavaScript for the frontend.
 The dApp allows users to set and get their mood using a smart contract deployed on the Ethereum blockchain.